Adding Trivy Scans to Our CI Pipeline

 Since adding Trivy:

-- Caught 8 new HIGH/CRITICAL CVEs before they reached production
+• Caught 8 new HIGH/CRITICAL CVEs before they hit production

-- Forced us to update base images regularly
+• Forced us to keep base images up to date

-- Development slowed slightly (builds fail more often)
+• Development slowed down a little (builds fail more often)

-The security improvement is worth the extra friction.
-And developers got used to fixing CVEs before merging.
+The security improvement is worth the friction.
+Developers got used to fixing CVEs before merging, and it became just part of the workflow.

 Tools besides Trivy

-Snyk: Commercial tool with better vulnerability data and fix suggestions.
+Snyk: commercial, better vulnerability data and fix suggestions.
 Costs money.

-Grype: From Anchore, similar to Trivy.
-We tried it but found Trivy faster.
+Grype: from Anchore, similar to Trivy.
+I tried it but Trivy was faster.

-Clair: Older scanner, more complex to set up.
-Trivy is simpler.
+Clair: older scanner, more complex to set up.

-Trivy is free, fast, and accurate enough for our needs.
-Unless you need enterprise features, it's the best choice.
+Trivy is free, fast, and accurate enough for what we need.
+Unless you need enterprise features, I'd start here.

 Bottom line

 Container scanning should be part of every CI pipeline.
-Trivy makes it easy.
+Trivy makes it straightforward.
 Add a 30-second scan step and catch vulnerabilities before they reach production.

-Don't wait until you have a security incident to start scanning.
-Do it now.
+Don't wait for a security incident to start scanning.
+Just set it up.